willy3087/fastapi_mcp/README.md

 mcp.mount()
 ```

-### Mounting to a Separate FastAPI App
+### Deploying Separately from Original FastAPI App

+You are not limited to serving the MCP on the same FastAPI app from which it was created.

-You can create an MCP server from one FastAPI app and mount it to a different app:
+You can create an MCP server from one FastAPI app, and mount it to a different app:

 ```python
 from fastapi import FastAPI